 Give gifts they can use

 If you’re promoting a giveaway or prizes or meeting them in person and exchanging gifts, you need to consider what they can use.
-Let’s say you’re based in the U.S. and giving away a television set and a person in the U.K. wins it.
+Let’s say you’re based in the U.S. and giving away a TV and a person in the U.K. wins it.
 Well, plugs look different on either side of the pond, and voltages vary, so if you send over an American TV, all it will be for them is a large flat dust collector.

 Food is a popular gift, but you’ll also want to be super cognizant of customs and border control.
 Bottles of alcohol are often subject to limits and taxes, and most fresh foods like fruits, vegetables, cheese and more are often banned completely, whether you’re sending the food via postal service or taking it on a plane with you.